 Five Questions to Ask Your HIPAA Hosting Provider

-Protecting confidential patient health information and preventing a HIPAA violation should be the top IT goal of all healthcare organizations, individual providers and software vendors.
+Protecting confidential patient health information and preventing a HIPAA violation should be the top IT goal of all healthcare organizations, their individual providers and software vendors.

 But hosting your critical data and applications with a provider requires trust and confidence in their ability to meet HIPAA compliance requirements.
 What questions should you, as covered entity, ask your HIPAA hosting provider?

 - Have you been independently audited against the OCR HIPAA Audit Protocol?
-To verify your data center operator and hosting solutions are truly HIPAA compliant, they need to be 100% compliant against the latest OCR HIPAA Audit Protocol, as determined by an independent auditor.
+To verify your data center operator and hosting solutions are truly HIPAA compliant, they need to be 100 percent compliant against the latest OCR HIPAA Audit Protocol, as determined by an independent auditor.
 Although covered entities need to assess their own policies and procedures to become HIPAA compliant, partnering with a HIPAA compliant IT vendor will greatly improve your chances of passing a HIPAA audit.

 - What particular IT services meet HIPAA compliant security standards for protecting PHI?
-Your HIPAA hosting provider should be able to answer this question with specific answers that detail recommended IT services – a private firewall, either virtual or dedicated, with VPN for remote access; data encryption following NIST standards; separate database and web servers for production, etc.
+Your HIPAA hosting provider should be able to answer this question with specific answers that detail recommended IT services – a private firewall, either virtual or dedicated, with VPN for remote access; data encryption following NIST standards; two-factor authentication, separate database and web servers for production, etc.

 - Do you have documented policies and procedures?
 Make sure you know your hosting provider’s policies when it comes to a data breach – they are required by law as a BA (Business Associate) to notify covered entities in a timely manner, and covered entities are required to notify affected individuals within 10 days.
 Not following these deadlines and procedures can result in costly lawsuits.